7 FAM 080

 a.
 Section 215(b) of the INA (8 U.S.C.
 1185(b) and 22 CFR 53 require U.S. citizens to enter and depart the United States on U.S. passports, with limited exceptions.

-c.
-If an immigrant visa applicant has a possible claim to U.S. citizenship, the post’s citizenship and passport officer must resolve the citizenship issue before the visa officer may take final action on the visa application.
+b.
+If a visa applicant has a possible claim to U.S. citizenship, the post’s citizenship and passport officer must resolve the citizenship issue before the visa officer may take final action on the visa application.

 7 FAM 086 consular protection and services AND DUAL NATIONALITY